 - Psychiatric hospitals

-Lastly, psychiatric hospitals (in Portuguese) can also ensure mental health care services at the local and regional levels.
+Lastly, psychiatric hospitals can also ensure mental health care services at the local and regional levels.
 Moreover, it offers long-term and specialist inpatient care to patients with serious mental health issues that have no family or social support.

 The National Mental Health Program aims to improve patients’ life conditions, develop rehabilitation programs, promote home care, and support their reintegration into the community.